mvolkmann/blog/src/authentication.md

 This is useful for understanding all the underlying steps or implementing a custom authentication approach.

+## Terminology

-Encryption typically encodes data using a key and an algorithm.
+_Encryption_ typically encodes data using a key and an algorithm.
 The data can be decoded if the key and algorithm are known.

-Hashing is a one-way encoding of data.
+_Hashing_ is a one-way encoding of data.
 While it is possibly given sufficient computing power to recover the original data, doing so is very difficult.
 This is often used to store passwords in a database.
 Commonly used hashing algorithms include MD4, MD5, and SHA (Security Hashing Algorithm).

-Salting makes data more secure by adding "salt" to the data to be encrypted or hashed.
+_Salting_ makes data more secure by adding "salt" to the data to be encrypted or hashed.
 Often a fixed string is added to the beginning, end, or both ends of the data.